tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 The final piece is a query, which is the result of all sets returned by the UNION ALL.
 In this query, I could also join to other tables, another really beautiful part of the CTE.
 (I find this especially useful when using CTEs for aggregation.
 Not to distract you.
 Or me.
 I have to finish this post first.)

-Because I don’t have a WHERE clause in my second query, this could be an infinite loop.
+Because I don't have a WHERE clause in my second query, this could be an infinite loop.
 (Unless you believe the world is going to end on December 21, 2012.
-But that wasn’t coded into SQL Server.)
+But that wasn't coded into SQL Server.)
 How do I prevent this?
 I use the query hint OPTION (MAXRECURSION X).

 What I learned while writing this post: if not explicitly specified, the default MAXRECURSION is 100.
 The range is 0 – 32,767.
 0 indicates “no limit”.
 Also, and I quote from [Books Online][6], “When the specified or default number for MAXRECURSION limit is reached during query execution, the query is ended and an error is returned.
 Because of this error, all effects of the statement are rolled back.
 If the statement is a SELECT statement, partial results or no results may be returned.
 Any partial results returned may not include all rows on recursion levels beyond the specified maximum recursion level.”
 This will come back to haunt me later, as you will see.